Active Group Games for Kids in Fun Ways to Keep Children Engaged

 Relay races are fantastic for encouraging teamwork and competitive spirit.
 You can set up simple races where kids run from one point to another, pass a baton (or another object), and then their teammate continues.
 You can even add variations by including obstacle courses or balancing tasks.

 Relay races promote speed, agility, and coordination.
-They’re a perfect way to teach kids the importance of teamwork while also allowing them to get a solid workout.
+They’re a perfect way to teach kids the importance of teamwork while giving them a solid workout.
 Plus, the competitive aspect keeps them motivated.

 3. Tag Variations